gngrwzrd/ios-over-air-distribute/readme.md

 With enterprise certificates and provisions you don't need to obtain user's device UDIDs.
 You can instead  skip to generating the install files.

+**Apple requires HTTPS for IPA installation over the air.
+You will need it!**

 Enterprise requires only 3 steps:

 1. In Xcode, archive and export for Enterprise Distribution.
 Save the IPA for step 2.